Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 Hence the purpose of `getInvocableExtendedHandler`.
 This function returns a version of the extended command's `handler` function that is ready to invoke immediately.
 It can be used with both BFE and normal Black Flag command exports.

+> Note that command `builder` and `handler` exports invoked via
+> `getInvocableExtendedHandler` will receive an `argv` containing the
+> `$artificiallyInvoked` symbol.
+This allows handlers to avoid potentially
+> dangerous actions (such as altering global context state) when the command
+> isn't actually being invoked by Black Flag.
+>
+> However, to get intellisense/TypeScript support for the existence of
+> `$artificiallyInvoked` in `argv`, you must use `BfeStrictArguments`.

 For example, in JavaScript: